-We have resumed a more normal pattern of services, but singing is still not allowed.
+We have resumed a more normal pattern of services, and singing is now allowed.

-Please see our Services Calendar for further details.
+Please see our Services Calendar for further details of our services.

 We look forward to welcoming you back to St George's!